Allied Forces Mediterranean: History

-It was estimated however, that the expense involved in discharging the international functions of any one of these "headquarters mil be small and that the cost of introducing and administering international financing would be relatively high and uneconomical.
-Furthermore, at these command levels, national and NATO planning are closely associated and intermixed.'
+It was estimated however, that the expense involved in discharging the international functions of any one of these "headquarters will be small and that the cost of introducing and administering international financing would be relatively high and uneconomical.
+Furthermore, at these command levels, national and NATO planning are closely associated and intermixed.
 Therefore [t]he Standing Group, with the concurrence of the Military Representatives Committee, has therefore agreed that these Allied Area Headquarters subordinate to CINCAFMED should be supported by the nation which supports the larger national headquarters within which the international headquarters will be located.
 This financial arrangement should be without prejudice to decisions as to future financing if these Allied Area Headquarters are significantly expanded."

 In 1967, the UK relinquished the NATO post of Commander in Chief Allied Forces Mediterranean, which was disbanded.